tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/反光活体（WEB）接入_intl_en.md

 	<tr><td>Other browsers</td><td>Android 7+, where Chrome is supported, but QQ Browser and UC Browser are not</td></tr>
 </table>

-Note:
+>!
+>

-1. Due to H.264 copyright restrictions, Chrome and Chrome WebView-based browsers on Huawei devices don't support the real-time communication technology.
+>1.
+Due to H.264 copyright restrictions, Chrome and Chrome WebView-based browsers on Huawei devices don't support the real-time communication technology.
-2. Under circumstances where the real-time communication technology isn't supported, web face recognition will switch from reflection-based liveness detection to video recording mode, so as to ensure that the user can properly complete the identity verification process.
+>2.
+Under circumstances where the real-time communication technology isn't supported, web face recognition will switch from reflection-based liveness detection to video recording mode, so as to ensure that the user can properly complete the identity verification process.

 ##### Mode switch description